MaxPuig/garlic-wallet-lite/README.md

 Transactions are created and signed locally.
 Private keys are stored locally.

+The API URL can be changed in the settings tab.

 This app was made using [AppGyver](https://www.appgyver.com/), [garlicoin-js](https://github.com/MaxPuig/garlicoinjs-lib) and [bitcore-lib-grlc](https://github.com/MaxPuig/bitcore-lib-grlc).

 ## Installation